 The 2007 LAP also requires substantial updating in respect to references to outdated County Development Plan (2004) policies and Specific Local Objectives (SLOs).
-In addition, the new Draft LAP requires to be amended and refreshed to have regard to national guidance and legislation that has emerged since 2007 - most notably the provisions in relation to Core Strategy, Appropriate Assessment and Flood Risk Assessment.
+In addition, the new LAP requires to be amended and refreshed to have regard to national guidance and legislation that has emerged since 2007 - most notably the provisions in relation to Core Strategy, Appropriate Assessment and Flood Risk Assessment.

-The Draft Stillorgan LAP (2017) (known hereafter as "the Draft LAP") includes a Strategic Environmental Assessment Screening, an Appropriate Assessment Screening and a Flood Risk Assessment.
+The Stillorgan LAP (2017) includes a Strategic Environmental Assessment Screening, an Appropriate Assessment Screening and a Flood Risk Assessment.